Jiansen/TAkka/README.md

 * We use [sbt-assembly](https://github.com/sbt/sbt-assembly) to package all requried files in a single jar, so that the benchmark application can be run as standard JAVA application
 * the bash script for running the benchmark are given at ***

-$ sbt
+$ sbt "project scalabilityBeowulf" "assembly"

-> project scalabilityBeowulf
+* start node

-> assembly
+$ java -cp ./scalabilityBeowulf/target/scala-2.10/scalabilityBeowulf-assembly-0.1-SNAPSHOT.jar scalabilityBeowulf.takka.TAkkaWorkerNode 01

-java -cp /home/jiansen/TAkka/scalabilityBeowulf/target/scala-2.10/scalabilityBeowulf-assembly-0.1-SNAPSHOT.jar scalabilityBeowulf.takka.TAkkaWorkerNode 01
+* run bench

 ## Getting Help